 Where can I get a lateral flow test in Edinburgh?
 Test centres near me, how much they cost and how long they take

-After Omicron cases continue to rise in Scotland, here’s how to get a lateral flow test near you in Edinburgh - for regular Covid testing and travel
+Here’s where you can find lateral flow test centres and pick up sites near you in Edinburgh for regular Covid testing and travel

-The City of Edinburgh saw 7,713 new confirmed Covid cases recorded in the seven days from 2 January and 8 January, with a 24.4% test positivity rate and cases at their highest in areas such as Craigmillar, Muirhouse and Niddrie.
+The City of Edinburgh saw 7,356 new confirmed Covid cases recorded in the seven days from March 13 and March 19, with a 24.4% test positivity rate and cases at their highest in Barnton, Cammo and Cramond South.

 Lateral flow tests remain an important part of keeping you, your loved ones and others around you safe as Omicron continues to spread in Scotland, especially as changes to self-isolation rules and testing requirements see these tests become even more a part of our daily lives.

 Here’s what lateral flow tests are, where to get a lateral flow test in Edinburgh and how much rapid antigen tests for travel cost.

 Unlike PCR tests, mostly used by people presenting coronavirus symptoms, rapid antigen tests offer a speedy way of checking you have not caught Covid and are asymptomatic.

 They can be taken multiple times a week and are now required to be taken on a daily basis for fully vaccinated close contacts of those who test positive for Covid-19, as an alternative to relying on PCR tests or self-isolation.

 Lateral flow tests can be wholly taken at home and can offer a rapid result within half an hour, making them an easy way to keep track of your health while socialising indoors and in any settings which could be deemed to high-risk for catching Covid.